adeygrant/PoshTray/README.md

 # PoshTray
+## Synopsis
-Systray app written in Powershell
+Systray app written in Powershell.
+## Description
+Description goes here
+## Parameters
+Explain the different params?
+Won't be many.
+## Notes
+Here are some notes.